Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 600 Gold
 - Quarterstaff

-**Charges**: This item has 4 charges and regain all charges at the end of a long rest.
+**Charges**: This item has two charges and regain all charges at the end of a long rest.

 **Crushing Blow**: Whenever you hit a creature with _Nimbus Staff_ you can spend two charges to reduce their armor class by 1 for a minute.